No, that’s not an overstatement.

 I close with a story I love to tell and have done so for more years than Charlie broadcast at WTMJ.

 Charlie and I often covered Milwaukee Mayor Henry Maier at Milwaukee City Hall in the late 1970’s and early 1980’s.
-Maier constantly verbally attacked the Charlie’s employer, the Milwaukee Journal.
+Maier constantly verbally attacked Charlie’s employer, the Milwaukee Journal.
 So Charlie would often feel the brunt of Maier’s angry outbursts.

 My memory isn’t that good.
 At this news conference the issue being discussed may have been, and often it was, Milwaukee’s deep tunnel project.